rshade/chef-server/cookbook/chef-server-blueprint/README.md

 chef-server-blueprint Cookbook
 ==============================
-This is just a very thin wrapper around chef-server::default which allows me to pass in attribute overrides through RightScale.
+This is a thin wrapper around chef-server::default which allows me to pass in attribute overrides through RightScale.
 I.E. It specifies a couple attributes in the metadata.rb so that RightScale can parse it and present it to the user.
+Also contains chef-server backup and restore recipes.

 Requirements
 ------------